-My investigation for the Guardian revealed police negligence in response to the disappearance of Misty Upham, a Blackfeet actress who appeared alongside Meryl Streep in August: Osage County.
+My prior investigation for the Guardian revealed police negligence in response to the disappearance of Misty Upham, a Blackfeet actress who appeared alongside Meryl Streep in August: Osage County.

 Misty went missing on October 5th in 2014.
 Eleven days later, friends of her family found her body in a forest within walking distance of her apartment.
 To build a narrative about how the police handled Misty’s case, I interviewed fifty people and read thousands of documents obtained through multiple Freedom of Information Act requests.

 Published in the Guardian’s US, UK and Australian editions, the story was shared online nearly 7,000 times and featured in the Guardian’s list of long reads united by ”damn good writing, damn good storytelling.”
 In 2016, the Society for Features Journalism recognized the story with an honorable mention for Diversity in Digital Features.
 Many thanks to my editor, Jessica Reed, for caring so much.

 KUOW 94.9 FM’s Jeannie Yandel and I talked about Misty in an interview which aired on The Record and All Things Considered.
 Recently, I learned the story will be translated into German to appear in Stern Crime, a true crime storytelling magazine.